Communication

 Total Communication Approach

-This holistic approach combines multiple methods—speech, signs, symbols, pictures, gesture, technology—to provide as many ways to communicate as possible.
+This holistic approach combines multiple methods—speech, signs, symbols, pictures, gesture, technology—to provide as many ways to communicate and learn as possible.

 We also consider: